Risfana/Financial-_data_analysis-proj-3-/README.md

-This project is a financial data analysis using Python and Power BI.
+This project is a financial data analysis using Python